 Need a mental break from the gym but still want to get a workout in?
 Get outside and take your workout to some of these great hiking trails across North Carolina!

-Located in Linville Gorge Wilderness Area of Pisgah National Forest, this trail is a short 0.4-mile out-and-back route with incredible views of the North Carolina mountains that can be seen from 2 stone observation areas.
-The paved trail makes it handicap accessible and stroller friendly!
+Located in the Linville Gorge Wilderness Area of Pisgah National Forest, this trail is a short 0.4-mile out-and-back route with incredible views of the North Carolina mountains that can be seen from 2 stone observation areas.
+The paved trail makes it handicap-accessible and stroller friendly!

 Enjoy a walk surrounded by nature, learn about local wildlife, and relax as you make your way through this easy trail.
 The Kent Mitchell Trail is the main trail and is suitable for all ages and abilities.
 Other surrounding trials offer a bit more of a challenge and different sights if you explore a little more!

 With over 8 miles of walking trails, Nags Head Woods has several walking trails that highlight the incredible biodiversity of the Outer Banks.
-The Roanoke Trail is one of the more popular trails that takes you through the forest, dense salt marsh, and ends at a small beach on the Roanoke Sound.
+The Roanoke Trail is one of the more popular trails that takes you through the forest and dense salt marsh ending at a small beach on the Roanoke Sound.